Meghna-Iyer/voice-chatbot/README.md

 python manage.py migrate
 ```

+6. Other prerequisites

+- To use ffmpeg in your application for audio processing tasks, you need to have the ffmpeg tool installed on the machine.
+- Websocket functioning requires redis-server to be running

-6. Run the development server:
+7. Run the development server:
 ```python
 python manage.py runserver
 ```

 The server is accessible in this endpoint - http://localhost:8000

 ### API Endpoints